Antik21/XY-Wallet/README.md

 - Build a hybrid native + KMP application.
 - Study an approach where business logic is shared via KMP, while the UI is rendered natively on each platform.
 - Apply simple but correct development practices.
+- Implement most of the project using AI agents (Cursor, Claude Code, GPT Codex).
+The repository includes instructions for working with all parts of the project.
+Early stages involved manual architecture design for the whole system and creation of development rules.
 - The project is primarily training and demonstration oriented.

 ## Project Infrastructure